leongxingyu/tp/docs/UserGuide.md

 <div style="padding: 15px; border: 1px solid transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede;">
 :exclamation:<strong>Caution:</strong><br>
 If your changes to the data file makes its format invalid, StockPal will not discard the data, but instead display an error that the data has erroneous input, and close the app thereafter. <br>
 Furthermore, certain edits can cause StockPal to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file **only if** you are confident that you can update it correctly, and it is **recommended** to make a backup of the file before editing it.
+Therefore, edit the data file <strong>only if</strong> you are confident that you can update it correctly, and it is <strong>recommended</strong> to make a backup of the file before editing it.
 </div>

 # Command Summary